 - Fake Defector: Her HeelFace Turn was all on Darth Vader's orders.

 - Frontline General: She is right beside Vader and his troops as they assault a rebellious ore-baron's facility.
+When even Vader objects (out of Pragmatic Villainy) she points out that Vader killed her sister who was supposed to lead their armies, so she has to take on all the royal roles or lose respect.
 Later, when Vader is indisposed and the Imperials refuse to obey her orders, she leads her personal troops into battle against Rubix.

 - Good All Along: Her alliance with the Empire is a sham, and she is hiding a significant amount of raw materials from the Empire in order to give them to the Rebel Alliance.